All Episodes

 So even when someone's clearly guilty, if we can arrest them, it's preferable for intelligence reasons.

-If they've got a grenade launcher on their shoulder, the any kind of lethal force can be used against them.
+If they've got a grenade launcher on their shoulder, any kind of lethal force can be used against them.

-If they're flying planes into our buildings, F sixteens, bombs, rockets, any way we can stop people from attacking us, we Ohkey was not doing any of that when we killed him in Yemen.
+If they're flying planes into our buildings, F-16s, bombs, rockets, any way we can stop people from attacking us, we use.

 My argument, not everybody agrees on this.